joelagnel/adeb/README.md

 # Add some short cuts:
 sudo ln -s $(pwd)/adeb /usr/bin/adeb

-# For cached image downloads which result in a huge speed-up,
+# Cached image downloads result in a huge speed-up.
+These are automatic if you
+# cloned the repository using git.
+However, if you downloaded the repository
-# You could set the ADEB_REPO_URL environment variable in your
+# as a zip file (or you want to host images elsewere), you could set the
-# bashrc file.
+# ADEB_REPO_URL environment variable in your bashrc file.
 # Disclaimer: Google is not liable for the below URL and this
 #             is just an example.
 export ADEB_REPO_URL="github.com/joelagnel/adeb/"